jupyterhub/binderhub/doc/diagram.rst

 .. _diagram:

-The BuilderHub Architecture
+The BinderHub Architecture
 ===========================

-BuilderHub connects several services together to provide on-the-fly creation and registry of Docker images.
-Here is a high-level overview of the components that make up BuilderHub.
+BinderHub connects several services together to provide on-the-fly creation and registry of Docker images.
+Here is a high-level overview of the components that make up BinderHub.

 .. raw:: html